 4-18 Connective tissue

-The content of the granules is not well stained by hematoxylin and eosin and, therefore, the mast cell is not easily recognized in sections stained with these stains.
-On the other hand, the granules stain well with metachromatic dyes, such as toluidine blue and also by stains for elastic tissue, such as Weigert’s stain.
+The granules are usually not well stained by hematoxylin and eosin and for this reason the mast cells are not easily recognized in sections stained with these stains.
+On the other hand, they stain very well with metachromatic dyes, such as toluidine blue and also by stains for elastic tissue, such as Weigert’s stain.

 Metachromatic dyes are so called because they stain cellular structures in a color slightly different from their original color.
-For example, mast cell granules stain purple by toluidine blue.
+Mast cell granules, for example, stain purple instead of blue by toluidine blue.

-The image is of a whole preparation of a small piece of a mesentery stained to demonstrate elastic fibers.
-The mast cell nucleus is not stained, but its cytoplasm is filled with secretory granules.
+The image is of a whole-mount preparation of a small piece of a mesentery that was stained to demonstrate elastic fibers.
+The mast cell nucleus is not stained, but its cytoplasm is filled with granules.

-The thin fibrils are probably eslastic fibers of the extracellular matrix.
+The thin fibrils are elastic fibers of the extracellular matrix.

 Whole mount of mesentery.
 Staining: Weigert.
 Large magnification.